Table of Contents

 Epidemiology of Gastric Cancer

 Gastric cancer has wide geographical variations.
-Previously, it was one of the most common cancers in the Western Europe and the United States, but the incidence has currently declined.
+Previously, it was one of the most common cancers in Western Europe and the United States, but the incidence has currently declined.
 It is still common in countries such as China and Japan.

 Worldwide, gastric cancer is still the second most common cancer of the gastrointestinal tract.
 It is also the third most common cause of cancer-related deaths in the world, estimating about 723,000 deaths worldwide.